SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

 There is a script ``smu.py`` in the folder ``code\SMU`` which contains the necessary includes and the basic configuration for the I2C interface and the I2C devices (DAC, ADC and |RSNS|-MUX) on the SMU module.
 Copy it into your ``work`` folder and use it as a template for your scripts.
 There are also another files called ``smu_class.py``, ``smu_preparation.solution.py``, and ``smu_mosfet_solution.py`` which contains working code for most of the exercises.
 Note that this should only be used for reference or as a last resort if you got stuck.

-.. admonition:: The following preparatory questions should be answered before coming to lab
+.. admonition:: The following preparatory questions should be answered before coming to lab (SMU related)

   #.
 What do the terms accuracy, resolution, and precision mean?
 Where is the difference?
   #.
 What is the resolution of an ADC?
 What is the quantization error?
 (Extra: Derive the formula for the quantization error.)